orvedahl/fortrandep/README.md

 ```
 The returned `parsed_lines` will be a list where each entry is a line of source code.

+#### Script to Preprocess Single Files
+Within the `/path/to/FortranDep/bin` directory, there is a python script named
+`preprocess_file.py`.
+This script can be used to preprocess a source file and write the
+parsed lines to another file.
+There are options for specifying macros as well as the
+search paths, use the `--help` flag to see the details.

 ## Available Test Suites
 During the ongoing development of this project, multiple test cases were used to test
 the accuracy.
 The `test/` directory contains a bunch of source tree variations and the